Last updated: 24/12/2020

 Our emotions don’t have a guide, our feelings don’t come with instructions on how to deal with them.

 So how to cope with stress?
 If we set our mindset on the path of thinking things such as “it’s going to be a hassle today for me at work” or “if I expect there’s going to be a lot of people on the platform, I won’t cope with that”, we will fail to control our emotions.

 But this is the way I think, it is not how the anxious mind of my wife worked.
 Emotions can become overwhelming to the point, they take over the body and your logical responses.

 Stress is needed in our life, in order to perform better.
 It’s not possible to be able to control the crowd on the platform, how the day will go at work, whether this day will be a bad day in terms of pain or fatigue (if you are physically unwell).

-We can’t control what other people think of you or what they say about you either, but we can always control our response mindset on how to deal with these thoughts and issues in a calm step by step manner, so as not to overwhelm our minds.
+We can’t control what other people think of us or what they say about us either, but we can always control our response mindset on how to deal with these thoughts and issues in a calm step by step manner, so as not to overwhelm our minds.

 Again, this is how I think.
 I don’t suffer from anxiety or depression.
 For me, stress can be seen as something very positive and as a tool to drive success instead of becoming a hindrance.

 It’s all to do with the way I learned to control my emotions.
 It can make a loud clear difference between performance or failure.

 But again, that’s me.
 I’m not the sufferer.